-If you are working with data, chances are that you need to do a certain set of tasks periodically; whether its your daily report, daily cleaning of the incoming database, you don’t have to waste time running them everyday.
-The procedure I’m about to describe is very rudimentary, there are more complex tools to achieve the task but in my opinion those tools are a big overkill to it.
+If you are working with data, chances are you need to do a certain set of tasks periodically — whether it’s your daily report or a daily cleaning of the incoming database, you don’t have to waste time running them every day.
+The procedure I’m about to describe is very rudimentary; there are more complex tools, but in my opinion those tools are overkill for this.

-Cron is a tool included in Unix-like operating systems that automatically triggers processes at a given time frame, or moment.
-It uses jobs that each user installs individually and then depending on the times set, it will run them accordingly.
+Cron is a tool included in Unix-like operating systems that automatically triggers processes at a given time or interval.
+It uses jobs that each user installs individually and then runs according to the times set.

 I had a question regarding cron: